-Following the issuance of a submarine cable landing licence to MainOne by the government of Cote D’Ivoire, the company has announced that it is on schedule to land the cable and launch services in Abidjan by October 2019.
+The company continues to report progress following the issuance of a submarine cable landing license by the government of Cote D’Ivoire and remains on schedule to land the submarine cable extension into Abidjan by November 2019.

 MainOne’s Regional Executive, Kazeem Oladepo, made this known during the company’s Annual General Meeting in Abidjan, where members of the Board of Directors of the group visited the VITIB location to observe the on-going construction of the data centre and the cable landing station.

 The data centre and landing station would provide the necessary infrastructure to support the growth of the broadband ecosystem in Cote D’Ivoire and the Francophone region, improve Internet access in the region, reduce bandwidth prices and make digital services more accessible.

 “By investing in this infrastructure, we hope to bring meaningful and much-needed technology solutions to businesses and enable them in their quest for improved productivity and efficiency through dedicated and reliable connectivity services.
 We are prepared to collaborate with operators to expand capacity in Cote D’Ivoire and neighboring countries to enhance regional integration and global access,” he stated.